 By 2030, 100 cities in the EU will have become climate neutral.
-Nine Swedish cities are currently leading the way by signing up to national climate contracts – and there will be even more by the autumn.
+23 Swedish cities are currently leading the way by signing up to national climate contracts.
 RISE is involved in this work on several different levels.

 Most of the world’s carbon dioxide emissions occur in cities.
 As a result, this is also where the greatest efforts should be made when it comes to reducing emissions of CO2 and other climate-impacting gases.
 Within the EU, the goal is for 100 cities to be climate neutral by 2030 and for the whole of the EU to be so by 2045.